RENOVATED – Permanent exhibition of Dominik Skutecký

 Dominik Skutecký: Artist in the studio, 1920, oil on canvas, missing- previously owned by the artist’s family

-Acquisition 2019 – Dominik Skutecký: In pottery workshop, circa 1899, oil on wood, property of Central Slovakian Gallery
+Acquisition 2019 – Dominik Skutecký: In pottery workshop, circa 1899, oil on panel, property of Central Slovakian Gallery